Skip to main content

 Using a "service account"

-As alice, create the node user and node-admin group
+As alice, create the node user and node-admins group

 Keep node from logging in via ssh